Wendy Williams Gushes About Single Life In NYC During Night Out With Blac Chyna

 The 54-year-old author explained that one of the perks of being single is having the freedom to go out with friends frequently and even meet some new people.

 “How’s single life treating you, Wendy?
-Are you dating anyone?” the paparazzi asked when the caught Chyna and Williams leaving Mediterranean restaurant Pergola in New York City.
+Are you dating anyone?” the paparazzi asked when they caught Chyna and Williams leaving Mediterranean restaurant Pergola in New York City.

 “I’m making friends!”
 Williams declared proudly.